 It is recommended that unlisted companies establish the market value of the shares that will be put under option before EMI options are granted.
 The value can be formally agreed with HMRC, or the company can use its own valuation although it would then be open to HMRC to query this.

-Although prior HRMC approval is not needed to grant EMI options, HMRC must be notified of any such grants within 92 days of the grant date using Form EMI 1 - available from the HMRC website.
+HMRC must be notified electronically of any grants of EMI options within 92 days of the grant date using Form EMI 1.

 HMRC has 12 months to make enquiries as to eligibility.
 If it does not make such enquiries, and all information provided is correct, then the share option is deemed to qualify.